arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Configure-your-network-for-Arduino-Cloud.md

 ## Using Arduino Cloud on school networks

-Internet access in Schools can vary depending on the end user, device type and the Wi-Fi network type you have installed in schools.
-Most schools today are switching to using a WEP2-Enterprise networks as a safe and a secure way to access the internet for students, teachers and other staff.
+Internet access in Schools can vary depending on the end user, device type, and the Wi-Fi network type you have installed in schools.
+Most schools today are switching to using a WEP2-Enterprise network as a safe and secure way to access the internet for students, teachers, and other staff.

 Setting up Arduino to access the internet via the school network can be challenging.
 This guide aims to walk you through the steps to connect your Arduino board to the school network and access our IoT features.